Emerging Omics Technologies for Sustainable Agriculture

 10. Metagenomics and the soil microbiome: shaping the future of sustainable agriculture

-11. Introduction to technological advancement in smart farming practices
+11. Introduction to technological advancements in smart farming practices

 12. Climate-resilient agriculture: harnessing cutting-edge technologies for innovation

-13. Introduction, challenges and applications of artificial intelligence and the Internet of Things for sustainable agriculture
+13. Introduction, challenges, and application of artificial intelligence and the Internet of Things for sustainable agriculture

-14. Role of cryopreservation procedure for viruses’ eradication in horticulture
+14. Role of cryopreservation in plant virus eradication in horticulture

 15. Emerging omics technologies to combat herbicide-resistant weeds